Joy Jones

 Joy Jones is an American writer and educator, a magna cum laude graduate of the University of Detroit.
 She spent 12 years as a teacher, trainer, and administrator in the Washington D.C. public school system.
-She has written a children's book and her articles have been published by The Washington Post.
+She has written several books for adults and children and her articles have been published by The Washington Post.
+As of 2014, she works for the District of Columbia Public Library.

+Biography

+Jones is the daughter of W. Morgan and Marilyn Jones, and grew up in Washington D.C.
+She was inspired to write the children's novel Tambourine Moon, based on her fathers stories of him growing up on King's Bend, located near Selma, Alabama.